TheJelmega/prog-lang/design/README.md

 Sometimes it may be useful to add the contents from another structure directly within the body of the current structure.
 This can be done using the special case of the `use` keywords, as inside of a structure, instead of importing another module, it means that the body of the strucuture after it will be placed within the current structure.
 There are some limitiations when it comes to the visibility of fields, for a structure to be included within another structure:
-- if the `use` comes from another library, all it's member need to be public to be included it within the body.
+- if the `use` comes from another library, all it's member need to be public to be included within the body.
 - if the `use` comes from the same library, all fields need to be visible from the current namespace and and the visibility of the `use` may not be greater than that of any of those fields.

 These fields will then all also be given the visibility as define before the `use`.